 - Highest point: 3100 m

 - Length: 4-5 days

 The trek to Choquequirao is pretty tough!
-We are experienced and trained hikers, but were struggling the first days.
-At the Huayhuash, Santa Cruz and Ausangate trek, we weren’t struggling as much as we did on this one.
+We have done many multi-day hikes but were struggling the first day.
+Other hikes in Peru, such as the Huayhuash, Santa Cruz and Ausangate trek, we weren’t struggling as much as we did on this one.
 The difficulty of the Choquequirao trek is mostly in the long and steep down- and uphill sections.